 b.
 I will draw My sword out of its sheath and cut off both righteous and wicked: When God’s judgment came against the nation, it would not be against specific individuals.
 It would come against the people in general and both righteous and wicked would find themselves under His sword.

 i.
-Both righteous and wicked: “The teaching here regarding the cutting off of both righteous and wicked does not contradict the teaching of chapter 18 that only the soul that sins shall die (cf. Ezekiel 18:20).
+Both righteous and wicked: “The teaching here regarding the cutting off of both righteous and wicked does not contradict the teaching of Ezekiel 18 that only the soul that sins shall die (cf. Ezekiel 18:20).
 The former passage spoke of final judgment, while this passage speaks of temporal judgment.
 As regards final judgment, the righteous will not be destroyed along with the wicked.
 In temporal judgments, however, both often suffer equally.”
 (Smith)

 ii.
 “Accordingly, the statement describes the indiscriminate nature of war, which recognizes only two parties, victors and the victims; there is no concern to subdivide the latter, particularly according to that nation’s definitions of righteous and wicked.”
 (Block)

 iii.
 “The vision of that glittering, furbished, active sword is indeed a terrible one.
 But it is the Sword of Jehovah.
 Observe how that fact is kept in mind.”
 (Morgan)

 c.
 That all flesh may know that I, the LORD, have drawn My sword: The magnitude and severity of God’s judgment would be a revelation to the watching world.
 They would know that only God Himself could be behind such a great judgment.

 i.
 The forest fire of Ezekiel 20:46-48 becomes a sword which will slay the righteous and the wicked, just as the fire would burn both the green and the dry tree.